 How can I raise money for my tuition?

-Another opportunity for students to raise money is by helping our team work the concessions stands at the NCAA College World Series men’s baseball tournament.
-There are approximately 14 to 16 games over 13 days (June 14th through June 26th).
+Students have an opportunity to raise money for their tuition by helping our team work the concessions stands at the NCAA College World Series men’s baseball tournament.
+There are approximately 14 to 16 games over 13 days (June 15th through June 27th).
 Students have the opportunity to earn up to $800 in scholarships for their tuition for the following BMC year.

 How long is the year at BMC?